hbctraining/scRNA-seq/lessons/04_normalization_and_PCA.md

 <img src="../img/PCA_2sample_variation1.png" width="600">
 </p>

-The genes near the ends of each line would be those with the highest variation between the two samples (high expression in one sample and low expression in the other).
-These genes have the greatest influence on the direction of the line, mathematically.
+The genes near the ends of each line would be those with the highest variation; these genes have the greatest influence on the direction of the line, mathematically.

 <p align="center">
 <img src="../img/PCA_2sample_variation2.png" width="600">